wavemaker/kafka-connector/README.md

 # kafka-connector

+This Connector exposes APIs to intracts with Apacahe Kafka Cluster which can be integrated into WaveMaker Application.

-## Introduction
+## Kafka Introduction
 Apache Kafka is a distributed publish-subscribe messaging system.Kafka is fast, scalable, durable, fault-tolerant and distributed messaging system by design.
 It was originally developed by Linked later it became of part of Apache project.

-This Connector will enable seamless integration with kafka cluster in WaveMaker application

 ## Kafka Fundamentals